-New York Mom Purposely Drowned Her 10-Day-Old Baby Boy In Bathtub
+New York Mom Allegedly Drowned Her 10-Day-Old Baby Boy In Bathtub On Purpose

 Another adult was said to have located Jeremiah in the tub and called 911 on Monday, Democrat and Chronicle adds.
 Officers were called and arrived on-scene to the home around 2:30 Monday afternoon.

-“Mitchell was [arraigned] on the murder charge Tuesday morning in Rochester City Court,” TIME notes, adding, “the name of the public defender assigned to her case wasn’t available.”
+“Mitchell was [arraigned] on the murder charge Tuesday morning in Rochester City Court,” Time notes, adding, “the name of the public defender assigned to her case wasn’t available.”

-The murderous Mitchell pleaded not guilty during Tuesday’s court arraignment.
+Mitchell pleaded not guilty during Tuesday’s court arraignment.
 In her mugshot, Mitchell can be seen openly crying.

 Woman charged with murder after police say she drowned her 10-day-old baby https://t.co/JAB1GcvLVR